denten-books/plain-text/6-chapter.md

 ## Chapter 6: Engineering for Dissent
 `parity, transparency`

+### 5.3 Freedom of Information

+Freedom security consistency (Furby).
+Control.
+Freedom.

+"To a book collector, you see, the true freedom of all books is somewhere on his shelves" [@benjamin_unpacking_1968, 64].

+Lita Furby, who wrote one of the earliest definitive literature reviews on the subject in the 1970s, traces the origins of object-affect fusion to William James.
+In the *Principles of Psychology* James writes about what he calls the "empirical self," which comprises the unity of all that could be called me:

 Attributes ideas of autonomous technology to a Thomas, Carlyle, Charles Dickens, Ralph Waldo Emerson, Nathaniel Hawthorne, Henry Thoreau, mark Twain, Henry Adams, John Ruskin, William Morris, E. E. Cummings, George Orwell, Marcel